 Demonstrating Proficiency: Other Assessments

-In addition, the district will accept the following assessments to establish proficiency:
+Also, the district will accept the following assessments to establish proficiency:

 - The Sign Language Proficiency Interview for American Sign Language (SLPI ASL), offered through the North Carolina American Sign Language Teachers Association (ASLTA).